What to pack / Where to go / Before you go / Country Summaries / On the road / Resources / Links / Home

 However, they can seem well travelled...

-• Ghana & off-the-beaten track Brazil or forgotten India/Pakistan/Bangladesh
+• Ghana, Benin & off-the-beaten track Brazil or forgotten India/Pakistan

-• Mozambique (parts away from South Africa) & Zimbabwe (parts)
+• Mozambique (parts away from South Africa), Cameroon & Zimbabwe

-Honorary mentions: Lesotho and Israel/Jordan with the present troubles.
-In South America try French Guyana.
+* Honorary mentions: Dominica, Cuba and Israel/Jordan.
+In South America try Venezuela.
 If you really want less travelled countries head to West Africa or Central Asia, but they are not particularly pleasant to backpack in.
 The advice is: don't worry about it - even in the most visited countries you can always find gems if you have the time.

 Not really that dangerous, but a bad rap with the west or infant tourism keeps many travellers away...